 Orange is the New Black provides examples of the following tropes:

-Subverted by Crazy-Eyes, who pursues Piper.
-Piper is terrified that Crazy-Eyes will force herself on her or become violent if she rejects her.
-While Crazy-Eyes does have emotional problems, she turns out to be much more mature that Piper thought, and the two form a bit of a friendship for a while.
+Subverted by Suzanne, who pursues Piper.
+Piper is terrified that Suzanne will force herself on her or become violent if she rejects her.
+While Suzanne does have emotional problems, she turns out to be much more mature than Piper thought, and the two form a bit of a friendship for a while.

 Piper accuses Healy of having a crush on her and using his power to try to control her to fit his fantasy impression of her.